anynines/a9s-kubernetes-training/website/docs/kubernetes/80-stateful-sets/30-postgresql-exercise.md

 ## Creating a Secret

-Starting PostgreSQL requires an administator password which will be stored as a Secret.
+Starting PostgreSQL requires an administrator password which will be stored as a Secret.

 Create a PostgreSQL Secret containing the password for the admin user: